performant-software/Neatline/working-with-the-simile-timeline-widget.md

 * 1564-04-23T0808:30:15 (15 seconds after 8:30AM on April 23, 1564)

 ## BCE Dates
 SIMILE Timeline can also render BCE dates, but the format is slightly different.
-Please note that the software does NOT understand that there is no such thing as a Year 0, so  BCE dates must be adjusted to account for this.
+Please note that the software CANNOT calculate that there is no Year 0, so BCE dates must be adjusted to account for this.

 * -001563 (the year 1564 BCE)